Engaging Asia 2017:

-Asia has long been critically important to U.S. strategic and economic interests.
+Asia continues to be critically important to U.S. strategic and economic interests.
 A rising India and China, Asia’s growing weight in the global economy, and persisting challenges to regional stability and security only enhance the Asia-Pacific importance.

-The Obama administration has recognized the region’s global role and has declared an intent to strategically refocus toward the Asia-Pacific, elevating a series of critical decisions for Congress on U.S. trade policy, economic, and defense, among other issues.
+The Trump administration has recognized the key role the Asia-Pacific will play in the coming years, and the recent change in administrations presents Congress with a series of critical decisions for on U.S. trade policy, economic affairs, and defense, among other issues.

 Given the growing importance of Asia to U.S. objectives overseas, it is vitally important for policymakers to understand the transformations underway in Asia and the implications for American strategic, economic, and diplomatic interests.